mysociety/citizenconnect/README.md

 At the very least, the site will need some CCGs, Organisation Parents and Organisations in order to be useful.
-To have a fully functional site, you'll also want some reviews, news articles and of course, some problems.
+To have a fully functional site, you'll also want some reviews and of course, some problems.

 The best way to do this is to take an anonymised dump of what's on the current live site.
-We have a command to do this for the organisations/ccgs/parents, news articles and reviews.
+We have a command to do this for the organisations/ccgs/parents and reviews.
 By doing this you can mostly match the live site, but don't have to worry about having any real email addresses or private data in your instance.